 Now that you’ve become a licensed practical nurse, you’re ready to start working.
 For labor and delivery nurses, however, this is not the end of the road.
 Additional certifications are required in order to enter this specific field.

 Step 3: Labor and Delivery Certifications

 Different types of nurses are required to obtain certificates in order to practice in a hospital.
 In the case of a labor and delivery registered nurse, it’s particularly important that they receive the proper training in order to perform their lifesaving procedures.

 - Basic Life Support Certification – Also known as the BLS, the Basic Life Support Certification is required by the American Heart Association.
-This course teaches you to perform CPR on every age group, to ensure the safety of mother and baby.
+This course teaches you to perform CPR on every age group, to ensure the safety of expectant mother and baby.

 - Advanced Cardiac Life Support Certification – The ACLS is essentially a more in-depth version of the BLS.
 This course teaches higher-quality CPR, chest compressions, and detection of cardiac arrest.
 These skills are vital in labor and delivery, due to the frequent heart complications that pregnancy can cause.

 - Obstetric Nursing Certification – Though it’s not required, many practicing labor and delivery nurses choose to obtain an Obstetric Nursing Certification (RCN-OB).
 This certificate requires two years of experience in the field prior to taking the exam.
 A three-hour test is then administered, which specializes in labor, C-section procedures, and pregnancy-related medication.
 The average salary with an RCN-OB is typically much higher than that of a non-certified labor and delivery nurse.

 Labor and delivery nurses may also be interested in obtaining additional certifications in order to expand their career opportunities.
 Some of the most common LD RN certifications for this field include: